Peachzxzx/Thai-Eng_Swap/README.md

 ```
 ## Note

-* Thai keyboard layout is Thai-Kedmanee-based
+* Thai keyboard layout is Thai-Kedmanee-based.
-* English keyboard layout is QWERTY-based
+* English keyboard layout is QWERTY-based.
 * Changing between two language at the same time is not posible due to the same character in both keyboard layout.

 ## License